GAMS-dev/gamspy/docs/user/advanced/external_equations.rst

     x = gp.Variable(m, "x")
     y = gp.Variable(m, "y")
     eq = gp.Equation(m, "eq", type="external")
-    # This certainly is not a line equation
+    # This certainly is not a linear equation
     eq[...] = 1*x + 2*y == 1

 Coefficients indicate the index of the variable within the external module.
 For